bjin/mpv-prescalers/README.md

 * `nnedi3-nns32-win8x6-{chroma,yuv,all}.hook` are extremely slow with nvidia driver, avoid using these shaders for now.

-* `prescale-downscaling-threshold=1.6` is used, and cannot be customized other than modifying the shader manually.
+* `prescale-downscaling-threshold=1.6` is hard-coded in the shaders.

 # License